Emma Watson Bashed For Risque Photo, Fires Back At Critics Of her Feminism

 In addition to being a beloved star, Emma Watson is also a UN Women Goodwill Ambassador and proud advocate for women’s rights, regardless of what she happens to be wearing.
 So, according to the actress, she was very surprised when she was publicly called out by British journalist, Julia Hartley-Brewer, for being “hypocritical.”
 Apparently, Hartley-Brewer feels that showing some skin means that Emma Watson cannot also be a feminist.

-As CNN reports, the British radio presenter took to Twitter to blast Emma Watson for her Vanity Fair look, hammering the 26-year-old star of the soon-to-be released Beauty and the Beast remake.
+As CNN reports, the British radio presenter took to Twitter to blast Emma Watson for her Vanity Fair look, hammering the 26-year-old star of the soon-to-be-released Beauty and the Beast remake.
 According to Hartley-Brewer, Emma Watson is somehow incorrect by touting equal pay and feminism while also saying “here are my t**s.”

-Emma Watson: "Feminism, feminism… gender wage gap… why oh why am I not taken seriously… feminism… oh, and here are my tits!" pic.twitter.com/gb7OvxzRH9

 To be clear, while Emma Watson’s Vanity Fair top was certainly on the revealing side, it wasn’t obscene or indecent.
 It left more to the imagination than your average swimsuit.
 Even so, Emma Watson’s critic seemed quite offended that the young actress would opt to bare so much while touting her feminist ideology.

 As Reuters reports, Watson responded vigorously to the unprovoked Twitter attack on both her fashion and her core belief system.
 According to Emma Watson, it’s entirely possible to be a feminist and “have boobs.”
-Let alone be a feminist and not be ashamed of your breasts, as Watson most certainly doesn’t appear to be in her provocative Vanity Fair pic.
+Let alone be a feminist and not be ashamed of your breasts as Watson most certainly doesn’t appear to be in her provocative Vanity Fair pic.

 “They were saying that I couldn’t be a feminist and have boobs.”